priya-ts7/ML-Algorithms-from-scratch/README.md

 # ML-Algorithms-from-scratch

-Implementation of fundamental Machine Learning algorithms in Python.
+Implementation and testing of fundamental Machine Learning algorithms in Python.

 ## Contents: